Open-Technology-Foundation/dejavu.ai/README.md

 ## OPERATION

 ### DéjàVu System Commands
+DéjàVu system commands are differentiated from GPT instructions by starting with a '/' character, or alternatively, a '!' character.

+For instance, `/status` will display all current DéjàVu and GPT settings.

-Note: All commands can be shortened to first four letters, eg, *!temp* for *!temperature*
+Note that all commands can be shortened to their first four letters, eg, */temp* for *!temperature*

 *range* can be in the forms "1,2,3", "4-6", "7-", "-8", "all" and can be combined in any order.

 ```
-!status         : Show status of current environment.
+/status          Show status of current environment.
-!temperature [f]: Display or Set Temperature.
+/temperature [f] Display or Set Temperature.
                  Valid value for "f" is 0.0 - 1.0.
-!list [long|short] [range]:
+/list [long|short] [range]
                  List current conversation.
                  "short" for condenced list, "long" for full list.
                  Default is "long".
                  If "range" omitted, lists entire conversation.
-!delete range   : Delete conversation items in "range".
+/delete range    Delete conversation items in "range".
-!clear          : Clear all conversation.
-Same as !delete 1-
+/clear           Clear all conversation.
+Same as /delete 1-
-!files          : Display conversation scripts in current and user home
+/files           Display conversation scripts in current and user home
                  directories, with option to edit.
-!edit           : Edit the current conversation prompt.dv file.
+/edit            Edit the current conversation prompt.dv file.
-!prompt [prompt]: Display current conversation set-up information.
+/prompt [prompt] Display current conversation set-up information.
                  If "prompt" is specified, set the new conversion prompt.
-!tldr [range]   : Summarize all conversation responses in "range".
+/tldr [range]    Summarize all conversation responses in "range".
                  Default is the previous response.
-!summarize [conversation|prompt|all]:
+/summarize [conversation|prompt|all]
                  Summarise every conversation or prompt items.
                  Default is "conversation".
-!awesome [select|list|update]:
+/awesome [select|list|update]
                  Lists over a 100 prompt suggestions from prompts.chat.
                  If no subcommand is specified, defaults to "select".
                  Updating occurs directly from prompts.chat github page
-!save [file]    : Save current conversation.
+/save [file]     Save current conversation.
 If "file" is not specified
                  then saves to current conversation file.
-!import [file]  : Import "file" into the input prompt.
+/import [file]   Import "file" into the input prompt.
                  If "file" is not specified, opens EDITOR to enable
                  multi-line commands.
-!exec [cmd...]  : Execute a shell command.
+/exec [cmd...]
+Execute a shell command.
-!echo [on|off]  : Turn command echo on|off.
+/echo [on|off]   Turn command echo on|off.
-!help           : Open DéjàVu Help file.
+/help            Open DéjàVu Help file.
-!exit|!quit     : Exit DéjàVu.
+/exit|/quit      Exit DéjàVu.
 Pressing ^C will also exit.
 ```

 ### Prompt Engineering